zeroasiccorp/wildebeest/README.md

         cmake --install build

-How to build the 'yosys-syn' dynamic plugin against a non-installed version of yosys:
+How to build the 'yosys-syn' dynamic plugin against an installed version of yosys:
 ------------------------------------------------------------------------------

 To build and install 'yosys-syn':